shivamswarnkar/Algo-Analysis/README.md

 some examples, people started thinking about the edge cases like what if there is no map and what if the a path is really close to the source but blocked at the end.

-### 2.7 Analysis
+### Analysis

-visual analysis almost matched with the actual mathematical analysis.
+Visual analysis almost matched with the actual mathematical analysis.
 Result of algorithms’ per- formances was as expected, however people’s behavior and learning curve was impressive.
 We intentionally made Hill Climbing weak, and let people decide how to we improve it.
 Some sug- gested to keep track of the nodes visited, some suggested to take random path when stuck (sounded